kevinrue/hancock/CONTRIBUTING.md

 ## Internal functions

-Internal functions should also be documented using roxygen comments (http://r-pkgs.had.co.nz/man.html).
+Internal functions should also be documented using roxygen comments (http://r-pkgs.had.co.nz/man.html) using Markdown formatting (https://cran.r-project.org/web/packages/roxygen2/vignettes/markdown.html).
 However, those do not have to be as comprehensive as exported functions.
-Nevertheless, required sections are:
+Required sections are:

+- `@title`
+- `@description`
+- `@param`
-- A title
+- `@return`
 - `@rdname INTERNAL_<...>` with `<...>` being the name of the function (without any trailing ".").
     Make sure that your `.gitignore` contains the entry `INTERNAL_*`.
 Do _not_ push INTERNAL documentation online.
-- `@param`
-- `@return`
 - `@author`

 ## New prediction methods

 New prediction methods should be first implemented as a separate functions, individually exported in the `NAMESPACE` file.
-All prediction methods must accept `object` and `se` as their first two arguments, respectively the `GeneSetCollection` or `tbl_geneset`, and `SummarizedExperiment` used to make predictions.
+All prediction methods must accept `object` and `se` as their first two arguments, respectively:

+1. the `GeneSetCollection`, `BaseSets`, or `tbl_geneset`
+2. the `SummarizedExperiment`

-Additional method-specific parameters may be accepted from the third argument onward.
+Additional, method-specific parameters may be accepted from the third argument onward.

 Once implemented as its own function, a new method should be made available through the `predict.GeneSetCollection` function using a unique `method` identifier.
 Make sure the new identifier and method are documented in the `?predictSignatures` man page.

 Prediction methods should return the input `SummarizedExperiment` object updated as follows:

 - In the `colData` slot, a `DataFrame` nested in a new (or updated) `"hancock"` column should contain at least a first column called `prediction`.
+    This column should be populated with the highest-confidence prediction for each sample.
     Additional, method-specific columns may be present from the second column onward.
 - In the `metadata` slot, a `list` in a new (or updated) `"hancock"` element, should contain at least the following elements:
-    - `"GeneSets"`: the object of class `GeneSetCollection` or `tbl_geneset` containing the signatures used to make the predictions.
+    - `"GeneSets"`: the object of class `GeneSetCollection`, `BaseSets`, or `tbl_geneset` containing the signatures used to make the predictions.
     - `"method"`: Identifier of the method used to make the predictions
     - `"packageVersion"`: Version of the `hancock` package used to make the predictions
     - Additional, method-specific elements may appear _after_ the above general metadata

-For an example template, please refer to the prediction method [`predictByProportionPositive`](https://github.com/kevinrue/hancock/blob/e7e7f18fb82f59240078533de0c42545485acf9b/R/predict-methods.R#L176), made available using the [`"ProportionPositive"`](https://github.com/kevinrue/hancock/blob/e7e7f18fb82f59240078533de0c42545485acf9b/R/predict-methods.R#L95) identifier.
+For an example template, please refer to the prediction method [`predictByProportionPositive`](https://github.com/kevinrue/hancock/blob/e7e7f18fb82f59240078533de0c42545485acf9b/R/predict-methods.R#L176), made available using the [`"ProportionPositive"` or `"PP"`](https://github.com/kevinrue/hancock/blob/e7e7f18fb82f59240078533de0c42545485acf9b/R/predict-methods.R#L95) identifiers.

 ## New plotting functions

 New plotting functions should accept `se` as their first argument, namely a `SummarizedExperiment` returned by any prediction method (see above).

 Most importantly, plotting function should first check that the input `se` object contains the results of the associated prediction method(s).
+In the future, this requirement may be deprecated by the definition of `SummarizedExperiment` subclasses, "flagging" the presence of specific prediction results.

 Plotting functions should return a minimal `ggplot2::ggplot` or `ComplexHeatmap::Heatmap` object, giving users maximal freedom to customize the plot.

-For an example, please refer to [`plotProportionPositive`](https://github.com/kevinrue/hancock/blob/e7e7f18fb82f59240078533de0c42545485acf9b/R/plot-methods.R#L11), using the result of the [`predictByProportionPositive`](https://github.com/kevinrue/hancock/blob/e7e7f18fb82f59240078533de0c42545485acf9b/R/predict-methods.R#L176) method.
+For an example, please refer to [`plotProportionPositive`](https://github.com/kevinrue/hancock/blob/e7e7f18fb82f59240078533de0c42545485acf9b/R/plot-methods.R#L11), using the result of the [`"ProportionPositive"` or `"PP"`](https://github.com/kevinrue/hancock/blob/e7e7f18fb82f59240078533de0c42545485acf9b/R/predict-methods.R#L176) method.

 ## New learning methods